Employer of Record

 Additional Immigration Questions

-The second crucial question is, “Does the individual already have residence rights in Belgium that may exempt them from needing a Belgian work/single permit?”
+The second crucial question is, “Does the individual already have residence rights in Belgium that may exempt them from needing a Belgian work or single permit?”
 This is checked through their Belgian residence permit or ID card.

-• Exemptions from Work Authorization: Holders of certain unlimited residence rights (ID cards B, K, or L) are exempt from needing a work authorization.
-Other exemptions include:
+• Exemptions from Work Authorization: Holders of certain residence statuses may be exempt from needing separate work authorization.
+Other exemptions may also apply depending on family status, residence category, internship status, or another specific legal ground.

 If the individual does not reside in Belgium yet, a third question arises: “What activities will the individual undertake in Belgium?”
-Depending on the activities, there may be exemptions from the work/single permit requirement.
+Depending on the activities, there may be exemptions from the work or single permit requirement.
 Examples of activities that could qualify for exemptions include:

-• Secondment to Belgium as part of services provided by EEA companies, provided that the Vander Elst requirements are met.
+• Secondment to Belgium as part of services provided by EEA companies, provided that the applicable Vander Elst conditions are met.

-If it is determined that no exemption from the work/single permit applies, the necessary immigration documents must be identified based on:
+If it is determined that no exemption from the work or single permit applies, the necessary immigration documents must be identified based on:

 • Duration of stay